Definition

 Deadlock

-A deadlock occurs when processes “mutually obstruct” each other.
-For example, Process 1 holds Resource A and requests Resource B, while Process 2 holds Resource B and requests Resource A.
+For example, holds Resource A and requests Resource B, while holds Resource B and requests Resource A.

 Examples

-In a roundabout with a “right of way” rule, a deadlock occurs if four cars enter the roundabout simultaneously.
-Each car occupies a segment of the road (resource) and is waiting for the segment in front of it to be vacated.
-No car can move forward, creating a circular wait.
+In a roundabout with “right of way” rules, a deadlock occurs if four cars enter simultaneously.
+Each occupies a road segment (resource) and waits for the next segment to be vacated.
+No car can move, creating a circular wait.

 Joint Progress Diagram

-In practice, a single strategy is often insufficient.
-An integrated deadlock strategy combines different approaches by grouping resources into classes and applying the most suitable method to each:
+An integrated deadlock strategy combines approaches by grouping resources into classes:

 Conditions for Deadlock